fbpx

 Your apparent vision on the ball is actually your brain backfilling the blind spot from your saccade.

 What’s likely happening here is that your apparent vision on the ball is actually your brain backfilling the blind spot from your saccade.
 It’s fake.
-Your eyes are trying to catch up with the ball, and once they get there, late, your brain lies to your consciousness and displays that you’ve been seeing it the entire time.
-That’s why what you’re “seeing” isn’t assisting you with the swing – you’re not actually seeing the ball; the image you’re perceiving is just a projection during saccadic masking.
+You are not actually seeing the ball bounce, but rather your eyes are trying to catch up with the ball after it bounces.
+Once your eyes finally get to it, late, your brain lies to your consciousness and displays that you’ve been seeing it the entire time, even though you haven’t.
+That’s why what you’re “seeing” isn’t assisting you with the swing – you’re not actually seeing the ball; the image you’re perceiving is just a projection created to mask your saccadic blindness.

 With this in mind, we need to perform our saccades strategically to ensure we never miss the most important information of all: the immediate post-bounce trajectory.